rinu81/Course3_Getting_and_Cleaning_data/Readme.md

 ==================================================================
 Transformed Information
 ==================================================================
--subjectid : a code given to the person/volunteer on whom the experiment was carried out
--activityname: each volunteer carried out 6 activities (walking,walking_upstairs, walking_downstairs,sitting,standing,laying)
+*subjectid : a code given to the person/volunteer on whom the experiment was carried out *activityname: each volunteer carried out 6 activities (walking,walking_upstairs, walking_downstairs,sitting,standing,laying)
--the rest of the data is average of (mean() and std()) variables measured in the experiment
+*the rest of the data is average of (mean() and std()) variables measured in the experiment